-In addition to the points made in this section, the tollowing clarification may be he mild of thregard to remarks made in the annex to the Panel's report, which istates that tillues of clarity is perceived on now if a objectives [in the evaluation report of the Nuclear Fiss on Safety specific programme, are coordinated with those of the Specific Programme", and that "poor working level contact is cited" between DGXII and "RC staff.
-The commission is of the view that working relations are excellent.
+2 In addition to the points made in this section, the following clarification may be helpful with regard to remarks made in the annex to the Panel's report, which states that "lack of clarity is perceived on how JRC objectives [in the evaluation report of the Nuclear Fission Safety specific programme] are coordinated with those of the Specific Programme", and that "poor working level contact is cited" between DGNII and JRC staff.
+The Commission is of the view that working relations are excellent.
 However, the nature of these relations must reflect the fact that, in the field of fission safety, the JRC competes (successfully) against other proposers for shared-cost funding.
-The Euratom Specific Programme for the JRC is mainly concerned with research on figlear safeguards, which are not the subject of shared cost actions.
+The Euratom Specific Programme for the JRC is mainly concerned with research on nuclear safeguards, which are not the subject of shared cost actions.

-with a programme to improve the customer-contractor relationship for policy related research: This effort has been strongly increased after the Decision on the 4th Framework Programme and on the basis of the Council Conclusions of 26 April 1994 on the role of the JRC.
+with a programme to improve the customer-contractor relationship for policy related research.
+This effort has been strongly increased after the Decision on the 4th Framework Programme and on the basis of the Council Conclusions of 26 April 1994 on the role of the JRC.
 Increasing the autonomy evidenced by the establishment of the JRC as a separate Directorate-General, is one of the essential administrative and legal steps in this process.